 Ground temperature is a big concern in winter and fall seasons, especially when it reaches freezing temperatures.
 Excavating and laying concrete becomes extremely difficult when the ground is frozen.
 Frost can go as deep as 1-feet below the ground and make it harder to break the ice to proceed with the construction.

 The cold weather also affects the concrete installation process.
-Since the temperatures are low, the mortar and grout do not get enough heat for cement hydration.
+Since the temperatures are low, the mortar and grout do not get enough heat for cement hydration and concrete protection.
 Besides, installing concrete in such low temperatures might impact its durability.

 Low temperatures also mean that your workers will have to come to work in heavy clothing.
 That might restrict their movement to a certain extent and prevent them from maneuvering as usual or operating their machinery.

 Hot temperatures can lead to dehydration and sunstroke.
 When your workers are suffering from these conditions, they will feel dizzy.
 These conditions can impact their reaction times as well as judgment.
 Hence, they might cause accidents when operating heavy machinery or driving heavy vehicles.

 High temperatures can also overheat the machinery.
 The hot weather and the sun glare can also pose fire risks to flammable materials at the construction site.